arielwrl/BAGPIPES-activity/README.md

-# PCTO BAGPIPES

-Materials for an outreach activity using BAGPIPES.
-Originally intended for Italian high school students.
+Materials for an activity using BAGPIPES to build intuition on galaxy properties.

 Includes data, a `blackbox.py` module with functions that should stay hidden from you and two jupyter notebooks intended to run on [google colab](https://colab.google).